entroform/style-chemistry/README.md

 #### default

-The **default** field value is an index that points to a value inside **set**.
+In "lenient" mode, the **default** field value is a selector key.
+In "strict" mode, the **default** field value is an index that points to a value inside **set**.
 This value is the default returned value if no selector or index is passed to the getter function.

 For example: